goetas/xsd2php/README.md

 What about custom types?
 * `--alias-map='http://www.opentravel.org/OTA/2003/05;CustomOTADateTimeFormat;Vendor/Project/CustomDateClass'`
-will instcut XSD2PHP to do not generate any class for `CustomOTADateTimeFormat` type inside `http://www.opentravel.org/OTA/2003/05` namespace.
+will instruct XSD2PHP to do not generate any class for `CustomOTADateTimeFormat` type inside `http://www.opentravel.org/OTA/2003/05` namespace.
 All reference to this type are replaced with the `Vendor/Project/CustomDateClass` class.